Shimron: Middle Bronze I

+Middle Bronze II

-Tel Shimron was at its largest, 19.5 hectares, during the Middle Bronze Age.
-The site is mentioned in the MB I Execration Texts, and its size and location suggest that it was an important inland city in the interconnected trade network of growing ports and the Jezreel Valley trade route.
+In Middle Bronze II (c.
+1820-1550 BCE; MB IIA-C or MB II-III), Shimron became a fortified city-state around 1800 BCE.
+At its largest, Tel Shimron consisted of 19.5 hectares.
+Its size and location suggest that it was an important inland city in the interconnected trade network of growing ports and the Jezreel Valley trade route.
 A cylinder seal found, dating to the MB II, further attests the international nature of Shimron as a site along an important trade route during the MB.
 In general, Shimron is part of a larger trend of booming urbanism and fortification as well as international trade during the MB.

 The juxtaposition of domestic activity in the lower city and monumental buildings on the acropolis provides an intriguing case of status differences in the Middle Bronze Age.

+The site was mainly oriented toward the Northern Levant, dominated by the kingdoms of Yamhad and Qatna in Syria.
+There are also influences from the Middle Kingdom of Egypt in the south.
+The site may be mentioned as "š-mw-ʕ-nw" in the Egyptian Execration Texts.

+In 2017, a cylinder seal dating to the 17th century BCE was discovered at Tel Shimron.
+Made of hematite in the Old Syrian Classic style, it measures 1.5 cm in length and 8.5 cm in width with a 2.5 mm diameter hole.
+The seal depicts a sphinx and lion fighting over a human and stag, with two vultures, a sun and crescent shape depicted over the fight.
+In addition, a hare and a bull's head are pictured to either side.
+The depictions draw on influences from Egypt, Mesopotamia, and Northern Syria, showing the international nature of the site in the 17th century.

 Lower city

 In the southwest corner of the site, Middle Bronze Age domestic buildings were excavated.
 Evidence of daily life in the Middle Bronze Age was found in the houses, including craft industries like metal working.